msramalho/desarquivo/README_en.md

 It should be noted that, at the moment, if the project is executed on Windows it is necessary to deactivate the volume in the mongodb service.

 ## Future of Desarquivo
 Desarquivo will continue being improved and can grow into a more comprehensive tool that stands for transparency, freedom of speech, and journalistic investigation.
 The possibilities are many, and the ideas too.
-If you relate to these project and believe in it, we ask you to contribute with time, advice, or financial investment.
+If you relate to these project and believe in it, we ask you to contribute with time, advice, or ideas.

 To get in touch with me, please use [LinkedIn](https://www.linkedin.com/in/msramalho/).